 Indeed, the record of asbestos exposure and mesothelioma among carpenters is a grim one.
 While finish carpenters–working mainly on furniture and cabinetry–were spared asbestos exposure, rough carpenters– working on all manner of building projects for commercial and residential applications, as well as roofers and even shipbuilders–experienced asbestos exposure on a daily basis.

-With 70 percent of the asbestos used today represented by the construction industry, the dangers of mesothelioma and other asbestos-related illnesses are still grave.
+According to the U.S. Bureau of Labor Statistics, there are approximately 701,100 carpenter jobs in the United States today.
+And with 70 percent of the asbestos used today represented by the construction industry, the dangers of mesothelioma and other asbestos-related illnesses are still grave.
 If the hazard is not recognized and if occupational health & safety standards are not enforced, carpenters can still develop mesothelioma symptoms by being exposed to asbestos in materials fabricated before the mid-80s or even today.

-The Simmons Law Firm cares passionately for the victims of mesothelioma and has devoted nearly a decade of our practice towards helping these individuals find justice, and oftentimes compensation, for their suffering and family trauma.
+The Simmons Hanly Conroy cares passionately for the victims of mesothelioma and has devoted nearly a decade of our practice towards helping these individuals find justice, and oftentimes compensation, for their suffering and family trauma.
 Our pro-bono work, advocacy for mesothelioma victims, as well as our support for mesothelioma research, are all ways we strive to battle mesothelioma and make the world a better, healthier place.
 Contact us today if you or a loved one is dealing with the effects of asbestos exposure.
 Help and counsel are available, and you are not alone.

 - What You Need to Know about Asbestos in the Workplace

 - Asbestos Exposure Awareness for a Safe Today & Healthy Tomorrow